Regular Mutual Funds vs Direct Mutual Funds

 Starting Jan 1, 2013, every Mutual Fund in India comes in two flavors – a ‘Regular Plan’ and ‘Direct Plan’.
 Regular and Direct Mutual Funds are the exact same scheme, run by the same fund managers investing in the same stocks and bonds, but with one difference…

 A Regular Plan is one in which the Mutual Fund Company pays your broker back a hidden % commission every quarter.
 This commission comes out of your investments, although you never ever write a cheque for it.

 But when you buy a Direct Plan instead, no commissions are paid to anyone.
 The commissions which were not paid to your broker are instead ADDED to your investment balance at the Mutual Fund.

 A Regular Plan and Direct Plan of the same Mutual Fund Schemes will each have a different expense ratio (annual cost of owning the mutual fund scheme).
 The expense ratio of Direct Plans is lower on account of the savings in commissions paid out to brokers.

 This savings in commissions is added to the returns of the scheme – and passed on to you, the customer, in the form of a higher Net Asset Value (NAV) each day!

-And so the NAV of a Direct Mutual Fund Plan is relatively higher than Regular Plans.
+And so the NAV of Direct Mutual Funds is relatively higher than Regular Plans.
 This does not mean that Direct plans are more expensive!
 Instead, this means that Direct Plans have given you better returns on your savings and the NAVs have grown higher.